ibm-cloud-docs/EventStreams/eventstreams145.md

 To change the IP allowlist, use the following command:

 ```
-ibmcloud resource service-instance-update <instance-name> --service-endpoints private -p '{"private_ip_whitelist":["CIDR1","CIDR2"]}'
+ibmcloud resource service-instance-update <instance-name> --service-endpoints private -p '{"private_ip_allowlist":["CIDR1","CIDR2"]}'
 ```
 {: codeblock}

 where CIDR1, 2 are IP addressess of the form ww.xx.yy.zz

-Note that if the private endpoint is enabled via CLI, next time when updating private IP whitelist, `--service-endpoints private` can be omitted.
+Note that if the private endpoint is enabled via CLI, next time when updating private IP allowlist, `--service-endpoints private` can be omitted.

-Switching IP allowlists will disable any whitelisted IP address not in the new list.
+Switching IP allowlists will disable any allowed IP address not in the new list.
 Applications accessing the cluster from those addresses will lose access to the cluster.

 ## How to check if instance update is completed